 - Children under 16 are most likely to run away because of abuse and neglect.
 Whilst those who first run away or are forced to leave at the age of 16 or 17 are more likely to do so for reasons of family conflict and breakdown

 - Children in residential placements were likely to have gone missing more often in the past than those going missing from foster placements.
 Children aged 14 and 15 tended to stay away longer

 - For children who go missing often, there is a progressive risk of detachment from family, carers and school (exclusion or non-attendance)

 - Evidence would suggest that once patterns of school non-attendance and running away become established they are mutually reinforcing

 - Children who go missing often are also more likely to have problems with depression, drugs and alcohol and to have involvement in offending

 - Children with previous convictions were far more likely to run away than those who had none

-For more information on this you can visit the Missing People Opens in a new window - for help, guidance and assistance if you know someone is missing or has run away.
+For more information on this you can visit the Missing People website for help, guidance and assistance if you know someone is missing or has run away.

-You can also visit the Young Runaway Archive Opens in a new windowor Missing Kids Opens in a new window.
+You can also visit the Young Runaways section in the National Archives and Missing Kids.